A True Child of Papua New Guinea

 About the Book

-This ethnography—started as an autobiography and completed by Rosita Henry after Wilson’s death in 2009—tells Wilson’s story and the stories of those whose lives she touched.
-Their recollections of Wilson offer insights into life in Papua New Guinea today.
+This ethnography—started as an autobiography and completed by Rosita Henry after Maggie’s death in 2009—tells Maggie’s story and the stories of those whose lives she touched.
+Their recollections of Maggie Wilson offer insights into life in Papua New Guinea today.

 About the Author(s)